exercism/elm/generate_practice_exercise/README.md

 There are two configuration files that you need to complete.

 First, `config.json` on top of the repository.
-The generator will ask you to add some content to it, but you will need to change the values after implementing the solution.
 Please change the following fields:
 - `name`: should be capitalized and spelled in proper English.
 - `practices`: should have the list of key concepts the exercise focuses on (one or two).